 When she was named CEO of Popeyes, she decided she would develop an environment where people could thrive.
 As she learned more about servant leadership, Bachelder realized leading in this manner was her best option for success.
 After all, she was only interested in creating, what she calls, “superior results.”

-In a blog, she says that after a lot of research, she came to the “well-founded conclusion that serving the people and the enterprise is by far the best path to superior financial performance.”
+In a blog on her website, she says that after a lot of research, she came to the “well-founded conclusion that serving the people and the enterprise is by far the best path to superior financial performance.”
 Nevertheless, she wasn’t sure this strategy would actually work for Popeyes.
-With each passing day, the company’s future looked drastically more bleak.
-In essence, she was taking a calculated risk with this experiment.
+With each passing day, the company’s future looked drastically bleaker.
+In short, she was taking a calculated risk with this experiment.

 Developing a Strategy for Excellence